danieldreier/puppet-autosign/README.md

 attempting to restrict access to infrastructure by certname.
 A host named `foo.example.com` can request a certificate for `bar.example.com` and the master does not care.

+### Generating tokens using tasks

+This module comes with the `generate_token` task which uses the `autosign generate` command to generate new tokens.
+This task is designed to make integration with automated and manual provisioning methods easier for Puppet Enterprise users as humans or services can make a request for a token using their LDAP integrated user account instead of having to SSH in to the Puppet Master.
+Access to this task can be controlled via the Puppet Enterprise RBAC mechanism allowing for much easier control of user access.

+Users wishing to generate tokens this way should run the task against the Puppet master and will receive the signing token as the result of the task.
+Running the `generate_token` task against any other node will fail.

 ## Development